-Our courses are mostly FREE or at very low cost.
+Our courses are mostly free or available at a low cost.

 Gain Confidence in English is a welcoming Community ESOL course for adults who want to improve their English for everyday life and work.
 Whether you are new to English or already know a little, the course helps you build confidence step by step.
 Classes run from Pre-Entry to Entry 3 and provide a supportive space to practise speaking, listening, reading and writing with others in your local community.Lessons focus on real-life situations—such as talking to your child’s school, visiting the doctor, travelling around London or communicating at work—so you can use English in a practical and meaningful way.